Nirupam20/Calculator/README.md

 I have uploaded a total of 3 files here :-

-      index.html - It consists of the Home Page's html code(Basic structure:display,Buttons) of the Calculator. index.css - It consists of the styling for buttons and display. index.js -It consists of 1)Input through Calculator buttons
+      index.html - It consists of html code(Basic structure:display,Buttons) of the calculator.
+      index.css - It consists of the styling for buttons and display. index.js -It consists of 1)Input through calculator buttons.
-                                     2) Input with Keys
+                                     2) Input with Keys.

 Screenshots of Calculator :-